NordineKB/GoogleCloudPrint.NET-Example/README.md

 # GoogleCloudPrint.NET-Example
-Send a PDF to a cloud printer (Console Example)
+Send a PDF to a cloud printer (Console Example).
+This sample is used in the ebay order printer project.

 # How to set up the auth